-After his time at High School, Tyson went on to study Physics at Harvard.
-He earned his Bachelor's Degree in 1980.
-Neil went on to earn a Masters Degree in Astronomy from the University of Austin, Texas in 1983.
-He later completed an MPhil in Astrophysics at Columbia University in 1989.
+After his time at High School, Tyson studied Physics at Harvard, where he earned his Bachelor's Degree in 1980.
+Tyson then went on to earn a Master's Degree in Astronomy from the University of Austin, Texas in 1983, and a doctorate in astrophysics from Columbia University in 1991.

-Not content with his time already in Academia, Neil deGrasse Tyson went on to study his doctorate at Columbia University completing it in 1991.
-Following his doctorate, Neil spent the next few years working in postdoctoral research as an assistant at Princeton University.
+Not content to stop at an MA, Tyson went on to study for his doctorate at Columbia University, completing his Ph.D. in 1991.
+Following his doctorate, he spent the next few years working in postdoctoral research as an assistant at Princeton University.

 In 1994 he joined the Hayden Planetarium as a staff scientist and worked as a research scientist and lecturer at Princeton.
 Despite his time in education, or perhaps because of it, Neil is a strong advocate for educational reform.

 Neil deGrasse Tyson's career takes off

-Neils professional interests are pretty broad and include star formation, solar explosions, dwarf galaxies, and the Milky Way.
+His research interests are pretty broad and include star formation, solar explosions, dwarf galaxies, and the Milky Way.

-His career kicks into gear
+deGrasse Tyson's career kicks into gear

-"when I was a kid... there were scientists and educators on the staff at the Hayden Planetarium... who invested their time and energy in my enlightenment... and I've never forgotten that.
+Tyson was inspired by his experiences at the Hayden Planetarium to continue his work as an educator, saying, "When I was a kid... there were scientists and educators on the staff at the Hayden Planetarium... who invested their time and energy in my enlightenment... and I've never forgotten that.
 And to end up back there as its director, I feel this deep sense of duty, that I serve in the same capacity for people who come through the facility today, that others served for me..."

-Following various keynote speaker appearances and appearances at film festivals, it was announced that Tyson was to resurrect Carl Sagan's iconic series The Cosmos: A Personal Voyage.
-In 2014 the groundbreaking series Cosmos: A Spacetime Odyssey hit the airwaves.
+Following various keynote speaker appearances, and appearances at film festivals, it was announced that Tyson was to resurrect Carl Sagan's iconic series "The Cosmos: A Personal Voyage".
+In 2014, the groundbreaking series "Cosmos: A Spacetime Odyssey" hit the airwaves.

 Neil deGrasse Tyson's time in the spotlight